MatthAmoros/shard-zpl-viewer/README.md

 # shard-zpl-viewer
-Build a canvas preview of a ZPL label, built for Shard System
+Build a canvas preview of a ZPL label, built for Daia Systems (daia.cl)